robertkodra/paymaster_demo/client/README.md

 # Starknet Privy (Tier‑2) Client

-Next.js frontend showing a minimal Privy Tier‑2 integration for Starknet raw signing.
-After logging in with Privy, you can sign a Starknet message hash and see the signature (r, s).
+Next.js frontend showing a minimal Privy Tier‑2 integration for creating a Privy wallet and deploying a Ready account on Starknet.
+The app logs in with Privy and calls the backend to deploy using Privy Wallet API raw_sign.

 ## 🚀 Quick Start